August 17th, 2022

 To explore the fascinating world of art therapy we first must understand what it is.
 According to the American Art Therapy Association (AATA): “Art therapy is an integrative mental health and human services profession that enriches the lives of individuals, families, and communities through artmaking, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship."

 To give credit where credit is due, the pivotal founding members of this field came to the field from backgrounds in education, the visual arts, and psychotherapy.
-Edith Kramer and Margaret Naumburg, who are coined the “mothers of art therapy” became influenced by the first wave of psychoanalytic theory in the 1940s.
+Edith Kramer and Margaret Naumburg, who are coined as the “mothers of art therapy” became influenced by the first wave of psychoanalytic theory in the 1940s.
 They believed that through the creative process, individuals brought to light unconscious thoughts and feelings that they might have repressed.

 They felt that when individuals talked through this creative process with a therapist, they could come to understand what their artwork was revealing to them about themselves.
 This understanding would, in turn, promote psychological healing.
 Their writings continue to be influential in the 21st century to the current day as an evidence-based modality.